Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 You have probably noticed that many of these foods on this list are not the best for the general population either.
 Avoiding trans, or hydrogenated fats and processed vegetable oils is important for anyone, but it’s particularly critical during your pregnancy.

 It’s important that you not only avoid cooking or baking with trans fats and processed vegetable oils at home but also avoid foods that are high in trans fats and processed oils, such as deep-fried foods, fast food, frozen pizza, some commercial baked goods, and many processed foods.
-Home-cooked meals in healthy fats is always the best option.
+Home-cooked meals in healthy fats are always the best option.

 healthy fats